 Testicular pain can mean a lot of things for men beyond that it’s not going to be a great day.
-Whether your balls hurt as a result of a rogue baseball at little league practice or a serious underlying medical issue, discomfort, swelling, urologists confirm that pains in balls are no joke.
-Here are some of the reasons a man might experience pain in the balls.
+Whether your balls hurt as a result of a rogue baseball at little league practice or a serious underlying medical issue, discomfort, swelling, urologists confirm that pain in balls are no joke.
+So if you’re wondering “Why do my balls hurt?”
+Here are some of the reasons a man might experience discomfort in the family jewels.

-Blunt trauma causes about 85 percent of testicular injuries, but the initial pain often resolves by itself, there are no physical changes, and men can get on with their lives — likely cuddling the same toddler that kicked them in the first place.
+Blunt trauma causes about 85 percent of testicular injuries, as any middle school boy can attest, but the initial pain often resolves by itself, there are no physical changes, and men can get on with their lives — likely cuddling the same toddler that kicked them in the first place.

 There’s also evidence that this might be a heritable trait, so the fathers who’ve endured testicular torsion in the past should be especially aware of their sons’ ball pain.
 “Torsion is considered a surgical emergency, as the blood supply is cut off.”

-The epididymis is a coiled tube at the back of the testicle that stores and carries semen.
-It can end up inflamed when infected from STIs, urinary tract infections, or prostate infections, among other sources of bacterial contamination.
+The epididymis is a coiled tube at the back of the testicles that stores and carries semen.
+It can end up inflamed due to bacterial contamination from such infections as STIs, urinary tract infections, or prostate infections.
 Men with epididymitis experience symptoms such as swelling, redness, and heat around the scrotum, painful urination combined with the urgent need to pee, discharge from the penis, blood in semen, and general testicular tenderness that comes on more gradually than torsion.

 Much like varicose veins that swell in the legs, scrotal veins can also become enlarged and cause varicocele, or veiny lumps in the testicles that feel like worms or spaghetti.
 Most varicoceles form gradually and can go undetected.

-“Rarely do these cause pain, but large ones can contribute to a dull, achy testicular pain,” Diorio explains and can contribute to infertility.
+“Rarely do these cause pain, but large ones can contribute to a dull, achy testicular pain,” Diorio explains.
+If left untreated, they may contribute to infertility.
 Men who want to have children should consult with their doctors if their scrotums feel like a bag of worms.

 Infections in the epididymis and testicles can also lead to a hydrocele, where fluid collects in the testicle causing swelling, discomfort, feelings of heaviness, and occasional pain.
 Hydroceles are more common among newborn boys, but adult men can develop them as well.
-“Generally, they are benign and only need surgery if they are bothersome to the patient,” Diorio says, noting that young men should still consult with a physician to rule out testicular cancer, even if swelling is not accompanied by pain.
+“Generally, they are benign and only need surgery if they are bothersome to the patient,” Diorio says.
+However, he notes that young men should consult with a physician to rule out testicular cancer, even if swelling is not accompanied by pain.

 Ball pain from cancer is almost always accompanied by a physical mass or abnormality in the testicle, but there are exceptions.
 Testicular cancer can be harder to detect without a mass, but it does happen, occasionally accompanied by backaches and abdomen pain.
 Testicular cancer is the most common form of cancer in men ages 15 to 35 and could result in infertility and death.
 Lump or not, it’s important to take persistent ball pain seriously, Diorio says.

-“Men with pain can have cancer without a mass though and all men, especially younger men in the appropriate risk groups should be evaluated by a medical professional.”
+“Men with pain can have cancer without a mass though and all men, especially younger men in the appropriate risk groups should be evaluated by a medical professional,” he says.